Adroiti/docs-for-code-review-tools/Pylint-notimplemented-raised.md

 ## Description

-Used when NotImplemented is raised instead of NotImplementedError.
+Used when `NotImplemented` is raised instead of `NotImplementedError`.